deusExMac/WebScraper/README.md

 -r exr file: will load <exr file> as the default exr file

--B: will execute WebScraper in batch mode i.e. no shell will be displayed and crawling will start immediately.
+-B: will execute WebScraper in batch mode i.e. no shell will be displayed and crawling/extraction will start immediately from start url..

 -M: will enable mirroring i.e storing all downloaded pages locally mirroring the remote website.
 Fetched pages will be stored using as local root directory the directory specified in ``mirrorRoot`` (see Crawler section above).